 We operate at low speeds, intentionally, at least twice every flight, at the start and at the end of each excursion into our rarified existences.
-For those times and for the other times where the angle of attack is lower than we had intended, having a good understanding of the low speed flight regime is vital.
+For those times and for the other times where the angle of attack is higher than we had intended, having a good understanding of the low speed flight regime is vital.

 Everything here is from the references shown below, with a few comments in an alternate color.

 We tend to think of the stall as the point the wing simply runs out of speed and the nose drops predictably to prompt us to recover.
 But is that really what happens?
 The FAA, 14 CFR 25.103 (a), defines stall speed thusly: